starfederation/datastar/site/static/md/reference/attribute_plugins.md

 </div>
 ```

-Multiple checkbox input values can be assigned to a signal by predefining it as an array.
+Multiple input values can be assigned to a single signal by predefining the signal as an array.
 So in the example below, `$foo` is set to `['bar', 'baz']` when both checkboxes are checked.

 ```html
 <div data-signals-foo="[]">